Pamicel/naive-framework/doc_COMPONENTS.md

 It is exepected by the framework that the backend respect this static discipline :

-A POST request at '/comp' as such : `curl -d '{"name": "componentName"}' -H "Content-Type: application/json" -X POST /comp` should yield either an error if the component is not found, or a component as follows :
+A POST request at '/comp' like this one : `curl -d '{"name": "componentName"}' -H "Content-Type: application/json" -X POST /comp` should yield either an error if the component is not found, or a component as follows :

 ```JSON
   {